liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. piracy is still flourishing on some of the world's sea lanes
 1. earning money had become the pivot around which his life turned
 1. colonial possessions
-1. his hourse is of the best breed
 1. he realized his mistakes and wanted to redeem his reputation
 1. the patent runs out in three years time
 1. withdraw/retract